Text Recognition (OCR)

 Why is the output full of garbled text?

 The color sampling may not be precise enough, causing the OCR engine to treat background textures as text.
 Try re-sampling and paint only on the subtitle text strokes.
 You can also switch to a frame with clearer subtitles and try again.
+For a deeper guide on keeping only the subtitles and filtering out watermarks, logos, and on-screen text, see how to extract only the subtitles and how to ignore foreign-language logos.

 What languages are supported?